Amigos de México Mzt. A.C.

 — Scholarship Committee

 When children graduate from primary school, the teacher can recommend them for a scholarship.
 Their average grade must be 85% or better, and the family must be financially needy.
 Our scholarship of $3000 pesos per year pays for fees and books, so it is instrumental in encouraging families to keep their children in school.
-In the 2020 to 2021 school year, in spite of the fact that schools were closed due to the pandemic, we had 56 children in the program!
 The committee keeps the children’s records and organizes two payment dates per year.

 03.